tsluyter/BoKS-Puppet/README.md

 * Release 0.3 added host pre-registration, auto-registration and the addition of root accounts (03/03/2016).
 * Release 0.4 added randomized passwords for the root accounts as well as toggling of sysreplace status (06/04/2016).
 It also refactored the module to pull most per-node information from Hiera.
 * Release 0.4.1 prepared the module for publication on the Puppet Forge and did a few small bugfixes.
 (18/04/2016).
+* Release 0.4.2 was a stupid bugfix because I had forgotten to run the Puppet validation tool (18/04/2016).